The Yoga2Sleep Mission

-Yoga2Sleep offers distinctive heart-centered wellness sessions, sleep programs and workshops, and private yoga therapy and somatic sessions for the sleep deprived and those suffering from chronic fatigue and insomnia, and those needing a rest reset.
+Yoga2Sleep offers distinctive heart-centered wellness sessions, sleep programs and workshops, and private yoga therapy and somatic sessions for the sleep deprived, those suffering from chronic fatigue and insomnia, and those needing a rest reset.

 Pamela empowers groups and clients using a unique body-mind-spirit paradigm to decrease suffering, increase embodiment and emotional balance, decrease fatigue, and cultivate self-care.
 To discover more about Pamela and her yoga journey, read her Yoga Journal article, “How One Yoga Teacher Found Strength After Her Husband’s War Injury,” visit her YouTube channel, “Holistic Life: Sleep, Yoga and Natural Living,” explore her writing at Some Prose and a Poem, and listen to her numerous podcast interviews on Spotify and other platforms – and enjoy her most recent podcast interview, “Beyond Trauma with Lara Land,” on iTunes and Spotify right now.

 “As an avid workout/weight-training enthusiast, I found the one-on-one sessions to be extremely helpful.
 Not only did they help with recovery but they helped with lengthening muscle groups for future workouts.
 Pam’s expertise is key, as she is able to individualize sessions to maximize results based on where I am in my flexibility and endurance.
 In addition to her warm smile and professionalism, I enjoyed her knowledge base of the culture of yoga.
 If you’re a beginner or have been doing yoga for years, Yoga2Sleep is a must!” ~ Jay C. Houston, Ph.D., yoga client